Sigil Standard Library

 Topology

-§topology is the canonical declaration layer for external HTTP and TCP runtime dependencies.
+§topology is the canonical declaration layer for named runtime boundaries.
 The canonical environment runtime layer now lives under the compiler-owned roots rather than §config.

 §config remains available for low-level binding value helpers inside config modules, but project environments no longer export Bindings.
 The env ABI is c world=(...:†runtime.World).

-Topology-aware projects define src/topology.lib.sigil, the selected config/.lib.sigil, and use typed handles instead of raw endpoints in application code:
+Topology-aware projects define src/topology.lib.sigil, src/policies.lib.sigil, the selected config/.lib.sigil, and use typed handles instead of raw endpoints or ad hoc sink names in application code:

 Ok(_)=>()|